gilch/hissp/docs/primer.rst

 In other Lisps, symbols are a data type in their own right, but symbols only exist as a *reader syntax* in Lissp, where they represent the subset of Hissp-level strings that can act as identifiers.
-Python has no built in symbol type and instead uses strings pervasively whenever it has to represent identifiers.
+Python has no built-in symbol type and instead uses strings pervasively whenever it has to represent identifiers.

+In summary,
-Symbols in Lissp become strings in Hissp which become identifiers in Python, unless they're quoted, in which case they become string literals in Python.
+symbols in Lissp become strings in Hissp which become identifiers in Python, unless they're quoted, in which case they become string literals in Python.

 Attributes
 ----------

-Symbols can have internal ``.``\ s to access attributes.
+Symbols can have internal ``.``\ s to access attributes, same as Python.

 .. code-block:: REPL